evolvingweb/chef-deploy-drupal/README.md

 1. `7` will download the latest recommended Drupal7 release (`'7.22'` as of now),
 1. `6` will download the latest recommended Drupal6 release (`'6.28'` as of
 now),
-1. `N.x.y` will try and download the exact provided version.
+1. `N.x` and `N.x.y` will try to download the exact provided version.

 This recipe does not by any means rely on cookbook dependencies and can be invoked independently (without having `deploy-drupal::dependencies` preceding it in the run list)

 #### `deploy-drupal::get_project`
 Loads existing project, if any, and makes sure the